product_id = 5044054523963variant_id = 34237945315387template_name =

 - Receive the result within three weeks after your sample’s arrival at the laboratory

-Information about the Gut Microbiome Test
+Benefits of the Gut Flora Test

 The gut microbiome, or gut flora, is a mirror of your health condition.
 Intestinal bacteria are important for your digestive and immune systems and are influenced by your lifestyle.
 An unhealthy or imbalanced diet, harmful substances, smoking, antibiotics and stress can throw the microbiome out of balance.
 Scientific studies indicate that this has an effect on digestion and can even increase your body weight.